lalimabhola/TAG/MAINTAIN.md

 # Guidelines for Opensource Maintenance and Communication

 ## How to contribute:
-* Follow the Installation Guide at to the bottom of the [README](https://github.com/lalimabhola/TAG/blob/prototype3/README.md)
+* Follow the [Installation Guide](https://github.com/lalimabhola/TAG/blob/prototype3/README.md) at the bottom of the README
 * Always...
   * follow the specifications listed below for proper code
   * work on a separate branch